-2.9.4 A brief explanation is provided below of the key variances and, where applicable, planned recovery actions.
+2.8.4 A brief explanation is provided below of the key variances and, where applicable, planned recovery actions.

-Younger adults and older people reviews (target £4.445m; forecast £2.466m; variance £1.979m) This initial forecast is based on evidence of the actual impact from reviews completed earlier in the year.
+Younger adults and older people reviews (target £4.445m; forecast £2.466m; variance £1.979m) The forecast is based on evidence of the actual impact from reviews completed earlier in the year.
 However, this is a difficult saving to accurately evidence and savings could still be achieved through other demand management interventions that will enable savings to be achieved across the workstream.
-Recruitment for additional social workers is underway and the Living Well programme has been launched, which will support approaches that will deliver increased independence for individuals.
+Recruitment for additional social workers is continuing and the Living Well programme is being rolled out, which will support approaches that will deliver increased independence for individuals.

 Home care commissioning (target £0.183m; forecast £0.000m; variance £0.183m) A new framework is in place for the Northern, Central and Southern areas and work is being finalised regarding fee structures.
 The framework is expected to improve stability in this market but is not forecast to achieve immediate savings.
-The new framework encourages provider collaboration to improve efficiency of home support rounds, which will improve the financial sustainability and support more cost effective commissioning of wider services.
+The new framework encourages provider collaboration to improve efficiency of home support rounds, which will improve the financial sustainability and support more cost effective commissioning of wider services, however it is expected that this will not result in savings in the short term and savings for 2018-19 have been reversed within the agreed budget for next financial year.